What Can I Do If My TCM Treatment Went Wrong?

 - Retailing, prescribing, preparing or processing any herbal medicine.

-Any individual who is found guilty of providing the services listed above without being registered, will be liable for imprisonment and/or a maximum fine of $25,000.
+Any individual who is found guilty of providing the services listed above without being registered, will be liable for up to 6 months’ imprisonment and/or a fine of up to $25,000.

 Another recourse you could undertake would be mediation which involves having a discussion with the TCM practitioner in the presence of a trained professional mediator.
 Such a recourse will enable you to receive some relevant remedies without having the need to go to court.